Lisa M. Landino

 Research

-All projects in the lab use the techniques of protein biochemistry including: column chromatography for protein purification, SDS-PAGE, Western blotting, labeling of proteins with fluorescent molecules, reverse phase HPLC, and UV/Visible spectroscopy.
+Common techniques used in the lab are: colorimetric assays to study oxidation and reduction reactions, column chromatography for modified glutathione isolation, labeling of proteins with fluorescent molecules, reverse phase HPLC, and UV/Visible spectroscopy.

 Recent funding